free things to do in New York City

 Workshop | Getting Control of Your Financial Life

-The Consumer Financial Protection Bureau has information to help you make informed choices about your money.
+The Consumer Financial Protection Bureau has information to help you make informed choices about your more money.
 Learn more about how you can successfully manage debt, increase savings, and make big purchases with our resources.
 Speaker LaShaun Warren has over 20 years of experience in the financial field.
-As the Deputy Assistant Director, Consumer Engagement at the Consumer Financial Protection Bureau, she focuses on connecting with people and helping them lead financially secure lives.
+As the Deputy Assistant Director, Consumer Engagement at the Consumer Financial Protection Bureau, she focuses on connecting with people and helping them lead financially secure lives. less

 New York City, NY; NYC